raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

 Since the outputs of `string` and `character` are always finite state machines...
 It follows that an expression consisting of invocations of `string`, `character`, `catenate`, `alternate`, `zeroOrOne`, and/or `zeroOrMore`, with no inputs other than constant strings to `string` and `character`, must return a description of a finite state machine.

-For example, this expression returns a description of a finiute state machine that recognizes strings consisting of the characters `a`, `b`, and `c`, where there are an even number of `a`s:
+For example, this expression returns a description of a finite state machine that recognizes strings consisting of the characters `a`, `b`, and `c`, where there are an even number of `a`s:

 ```javascript
 catenate(